varghese-peter/EEG-Discrimination-study/README.md

 <b> All conditions </b>

-Step 1 is same for all the measures- MMN, ACC and ASSR
+Step 1 is same for all the measures- MMN, ACC and ASSR.
+To run this step open the "Step 1.m" file and click "Run section" from the top ribbon.

 <b> MMN </b>